outdreamer/build-a-cure-1/docs/specific_problem_analysis/investment_analysis.md

 	- priorities
 		- the goal of each market is to invalidate the market, rather than to maintain dependence of consumers on suppliers
+		- if there is a market that can benefit agents with artificial market maintenance (maintaining a closed trade loop if agents are optimizing their position within the loop), the goal is to maintain the market until those efficiencies are erased

 	- concepts